 - Delegate and Connectors for Lambda

 - Lambda Environments

 - Verifications and Troubleshooting

 Setting up a Lambda deployment is as simple as adding your function zip file, configuring function compute settings, and adding aliases and tags.
 Harness takes care of the rest of the deployment, making it consistent, reusable, and safe with automatic rollback.

 Basically, the Harness setup for Lambda is akin to using the AWS CLI aws lambda create-function, update-function-code, and update-function-configuration commands, as well as the many other commands that are needed.

-The benefit with Harness is that you can set your Lambda deployment up once with no scripting and then have your Lambda functions deployed automatically as they are updated in your AWS S3 bucket.
+The benefit with Harness is that you can set up your Lambda deployment once, with no scripting, and then have your Lambda functions deployed automatically as they are updated in your AWS S3 bucket.
 You can even templatize the deployment Environment and Workflow for use by other devops and developers in your team.

 Furthermore, Harness manages Lambda function versioning to perform rollback when needed.